lctzz540/THPT2023DataCrawler/README.md

 ## Features

-- Data crawling: The crawler fetches the exam data from a specified source, such as a website or CSV file.
+- Data crawling: The crawler fetches the exam data from a specified source.

 ## Installation